-Let us look at freeters, who account for the majority of non-regular employment.
-The percentage of those with experience as a freeter (those who have worked as a part-time or albeit worker excluding the period in which they were a student) was approximately 35 % in 2001 and increased to 50 % in 2006, particularly in the group with a high school diploma or less (related tables and figures are not shown here).
+Let us look at freeters, who account for the majority of non-regular employment8.
+The percentage of those with experience as a freeter (those who have worked as a part-time or albeit worker excluding the period in which they were a student) was approximately 35% in 2001 and increased to 50% in 2006, particularly in the group with a high school diploma or less (related charts are not shown here).